Discover more at Trengwainton Garden

 Whether you’re finding refreshment in the garden café or inspiration for the perfect souvenir in the National Trust shop, eating and shopping at Trengwainton is a world away from the hustle and bustle of the high street.
 There's also a plant centre and second-hand bookshop for added choice.
 Find out more about what's on offer across these outlets.

-If you have an allergy or intolerance and would like ingredient information about the food and drink served, please ask the staff, who will be happy to help.
+We've sweet and savoury gluten-free options, but we can’t guarantee that any of our food and drink products are completely allergen free.
+If you have an allergy or intolerance and would like ingredient information about the food and drink served, please ask a member of staff who will be happy to help.

 Visited before?
 We sometimes change our recipes to improve quality and flavour, including the ingredients.
 When you visit, please speak to one of our team to check the current allergen information for your favourite dish.